Democratic Rep. Joaquin Castro passes on Senate run in Texas

 It's the second time in two years that Castro has rejected a Senate run.
 The four-term congressman also flirted with challenging Cruz but decided around this same time in 2017 to stay in the House.
 That cleared a path for O'Rourke, who went on to only lose by less than 3 percentage points to Cruz — a nail-biter in a state where Republicans haven't lost a statewide race in 25 years.

 But there were questions about whether Senate Democrats had a preferred candidate in mind for Texas.
-Asked last month whether Senate Minority Leader Chuck Schumer was encouraging him to run in Texas, Castro said he had a "good meeting" with Schumer but did not elaborate.
-Schumer had also met with O'Rourke and Hegar, who Cornyn called Schumer's "hand-picked candidate" following her campaign launch last week.
+Asked last month whether Senate Minority Leader Chuck Schumer was encouraging him to run, Castro said he had a "good meeting" with Schumer but did not elaborate.
+Schumer had also met with O'Rourke and Hegar.

 "Maybe on second thought he's decided to stand down and just to accede to Mr. Schumer's hand-selected candidate," Cornyn said Wednesday, before Castro made his announcement.